Recently Completed: 2019 Culpeper District Paving & Resurfacing

 Each Friday, the district publishes a schedule of work for the upcoming week, which will include paving as well as bridge projects, routine maintenance activities and longer-term construction projects.
 View it under Travel Alerts.

-In 2019, VDOT’s Culpeper District plans to resurface several hundred miles of state-mantained routes in its nine counties using the following methods:
+In 2019, VDOT’s Culpeper District resurfaced several hundred miles of state-mantained routes in its nine counties using the following methods:

 Plant mix asphalt: This treatment is applied as a hot material in layers and compacted.
 Read more.

 Microsurfacing, or latex-modified emulsion treatment, will be used to slow deterioration and fill in minor cracking.
 Motorists may notice an increase in noise as they travel across the skid-resistant surface, which is created by adding sand.
 With wear and over time, the noise will dissipate.
 Read more.

 Surface treatment, also called tar-and-gravel or chip seal, will be applied to secondary routes and residential streets to extend pavement service life.
 This treatment involves the application of liquid asphalt and small stones embedded into the pavement.
 A final coating of sand prevents the liquid asphalt from being picked up by tires during the curing period, usually one to three weeks.
 Read more.